projectatomic/adb-tests/testsuite/Library/vagrant/README.md

 ## vagrantBoxIsProvided

 Check if file with vagrant box is provided.
-Path to vagrant box is expected in variable VAGRANT\_BOX\_PATH.
+Path to vagrant box is expected in variable vagrant\_BOX\_PATH.

     vagrantBoxIsProvided

 Returns 0 when the plugin is path to vagrant is provided and valid, non-zero otherwise.
+If vagrant\_SHARING is true, function also return 0 if vagrant already contain box vagrant\_BOX\_NAME.

 ## vagrantBoxAdd

 Add vagrant box (path in VAGRANT\_BOX\_PATH).

-    vagrantBoxAdd
+    vagrantBoxAdd [--force]

+> Add vagrant box.
+If vagrant\_SHARING is true, box is added only if not present.
+> If vagrant\_SHARING is false or parametr \`--force\` is added, vagrant box is removed first if already present.

 Returns 0 when te vagrant box is successfully added, non-zero otherwise.